-A 2 mile shaded trail of mixed-gravel, with several wooden boardwalks.
+A 2 mile shaded trail of compact gravel, with several wooden boardwalks.
 This trail traverses dense forest, has short portions that are steep, and has tree roots that stick up in several places.
 This mostly-wooded “backwoods trail” offers opportunities to view deer, turkey, and woodland bird species.

 DEER RUN TRAIL – 1.5 MILES